leusonmario/TravisAnalysis/README.md

 Initial Analysis of Travis Projects

 TravisAnalysis is a project in Ruby that analyses some characteristics of Travis projects.
 For that end, it uses two external libraries:
- - Octokit for accessing information from GitHub Projects, and
+ - Octokit for accessing information from GitHub Projects
- - Travis, for build information related to projects hosted on Github.
+ - Travis, for build information related to projects hosted on Github, and
+ - R, for statistic analysis.

 The project saves the output in a set of .csv file, and additionally, a initial statistical analysis is done by a R script.